eclipse-ankaios/ankaios/common/doc/swdesign/README.md

 The Following diagram shows all Ankaios workload states and the possible transitions between them:

 ![Workload states](plantuml/state_workload_execution_states.svg)

+#### Ankaios workload execution state additional information
+`swdd~common-workload-state-additional-information~1`

+Status: approved

+Ankaios shall support additional information for the workload execution state.

+Rationale:
+The additional information is could be provided by the runtime and is helpful for debugging purposes.

+Tags:
+- Objects

+Needs:
+- impl
+- utest

+#### Ankaios workload execution state identification
+`swdd~common-workload-state-identification~1`

+Status: approved

+Ankaios shall support workload execution state identification by the combination of:

+- workload name
+- assigned agent name
+- runtime config hash
+- workload id (optional depending on the execution state as provided by the runtime)

+Rationale:
+The workload id is additionally needed for identification to support restarts of workloads with 'at least once' update strategy.

+Tags:
+- Objects

+Needs:
+- impl
+- utest

 #### Workload add conditions for dependencies
 `swdd~workload-add-conditions-for-dependencies~1`